Kayla DiCello: Collegiate gymnastics career

-2022 - 2023
+2022–2023

 DiCello made her collegiate debut for the Florida Gators on January 6, 2023, in a meet against West Virginia, Ball State, and Lindenwood University.
 She competed in the all-around, earning the highest all-around score of the night with a 39.475 and the highest ever for a Gator freshmen in her collegiate opener.

 In the next meet versus no. 02 Auburn, DiCello won the uneven bars and beam events (with collegiate bests) and placed second in the all-around.
 She was named the SEC Specialist Gymnast of the Week for posting 9.0+s.
-At their first home SEC dual meet with Alabama, DicCello won on bars and beam, her first aparatus wins.After that performance she was named SEC Freshman Gymnast of the Week.
+At their first home SEC dual meet with Alabama, DicCello won on bars and beam, her first apparatus wins.
+After that performance she was named SEC Freshman Gymnast of the Week.

 At the 2023 SEC Gymnastics Championship, DiCello helped Florida win their second consecutive championship.
 With a 9.95 on the balance beam she shared second place, matched her collegiate best (9.95) on floor exercise and shared second place, and was the highest ranking freshmen to place in the all around with a 39.60.
-For her regular season performance she is one of four freshmen to receive Women’s Collegiate Gymnastics Association (WCGA) All-American honors.
+For her regular season performance she is one of four freshmen to receive Women's Collegiate Gymnastics Association (WCGA) All-American honors.
 Her three second-team honors were earned in the all-around, uneven bars, and balance beam.

 At the Pittsburgh Regional Final Day 1, DiCello hit a perfect 10.0 for her uneven bars routine, becoming the only freshmen to earn multiple perfect marks in 2023.
 She also scored her collegiate best in the all-around with 39.80, winning the event, alongside bars and beam.
 On Day 2, DiCello's consistency on bars and beam helped Florida to advance to the semifinals.

 DiCello finished the season strong at the 2023 NCAA women's gymnastics tournament, DicCello earned two second team All-American honors for her performance in the semifinals, all-around (39.500, 7th) and balance beam (9.925).
 While Florida came up short as the runner-up to Oklahoma, she scored 9.90+ on all events in the final and was the leading freshmen in the NCAA tournament for all-around.

 DiCello was named 2023 SEC Freshman of the Year, 2023 All-SEC, and 2023 All-SEC Freshman.
 She earned SEC First Year Academic Honor Roll accolades for keeping her GPA above a 3.0+ in her freshmen year.

-2023 - 2024
+2023–2024

 DiCello deferred competing during the 2024 season in order to return to elite gymnastics in hopes of the making the 2024 USA Olympic team.
 However she was injured while performing her vault at the Olympic Trials.
-As a result she redshirted the 2024 NCAA season.
+As a result, she redshirted the 2024 NCAA season.
 She still earned 2025 WCGA Scholastic All-American honors, earning a GPA of 3.5+ the previous academic year.
 She was also named to the 2024 SEC Academic Honor Roll.